EsyWin/blog/content/privacy.md

 Now we're covered VPN's let's talk and compare their alternatives : [TOR](https://www.torproject.org) and [I2P](https://geti2p.net/) !

-Both are "darknets", and have hidden services that you can visit `.onion` websites on TOR, and `.i2p` on I2P.
+Both have hidden services that you can respectively visit at domain extension `.onion` on TOR, and `.i2p` on I2P.

 [I2P documentation has a complete comparaison](https://geti2p.net/fr/comparison/tor) so I'll stay brief.